Bernardo Provenzano: Early years

 Provenzano was born the third of seven children on 31 January 1933, in Corleone, Sicily, to farmers Angelo Provenzano and Giovanna Rigoglioso.
 It was during this period that a series of illegal activities began, especially cattle raiding and the theft of foodstuffs.
 In August 1958, Provenzano was one of the 14 gunmen who backed mob boss Luciano Leggio in the ambush and murder of Michele Navarra.
 Leggio subsequently became the head of the Family.
 Over the next five years, Provenzano helped Leggio hunt down and kill many of Navarra's surviving supporters.
-In September 1963, Provenzano became a fugitive after a failed killing on one of Navarra's men – at this point, he didn't run from the police but from Mafia vendetta.
-Leggio said of Provenzano: "He shoots like an angel but has the brains of a chicken."
+In September 1963, Provenzano became a fugitive after the failed killing of one of Navarra's men – at this point, he was not running from the police but from a Mafia vendetta.
+Leggio said of Provenzano: "He shoots like an angel but has the brains of a chicken".
 On 10 September 1963, an arrest warrant was issued against Provenzano for the murder of one of Navarra's men.

 Provenzano participated in the Viale Lazio massacre on 10 December 1969: the killing of Michele Cavataio for his role in the First Mafia War.

-The attack nearly went wrong, as Cavataio was able to shoot to death Calogero Bagarella, before Provenzano killed him with a Beretta 38/A submachine gun and earned himself a reputation as a Mafia killer with the attack.
+The attack nearly went wrong, as Cavataio was able to shoot to death Calogero Bagarella before Provenzano killed him with a Beretta 38/A submachine gun and earned himself a reputation as a Mafia killer with the attack.
 However, according to Gaetano Grado, one of the participants who turned government witness later, it was Provenzano who botched the attack, shooting too early.

 Leggio was captured by police in 1974, and Salvatore Riina was effectively left in charge.
-Provenzano became the second in command of the Corleonesi, Riina's right-hand man.
+Provenzano became the second-in-command of the Corleonesi, Riina's right-hand man.